 \section{Model}

-We consider dynamic Blotto contests where there are $m$ heterogeneous battle fields, indexed by $t= 1, 2, ..., m$, and $n$ players, indexed by $i = 1, 2, ..., n$.
-The battles take place in a predetermined \emph{sequential} order.
-Players have possibly asymmetric budgets: Each player $i$ has a budget $W_{i}\geq 0$ that he or she can allocate over the battles.
-In each battle $t$, the value of the battle is denoted by $x^{t}>0$, which could be interpreted as the ``area'' of the battlefield $t$.
+We consider dynamic Blotto contests where there are $m$ heterogeneous battlefields with a predetermined \emph{sequential} order, indexed by $t= 1, 2, ..., m$, and $n$ players, indexed by $i = 1, 2, ..., n$.
+Players have possibly asymmetric (sunk) budgets: Each player $i$ has a budget $W_{i}\geq 0$ that he or she can allocate over the battlefields.
+The \textit{prize} of each battlefield $t$ is denoted by $x^{t}>0$.
 Each time period $t$, the battle at $t$ takes place, and each player $i$ \emph{simultaneously} chooses a pure action (allocation) denoted by $w_{i}^{t}$ which is smaller than or equal to the budget, $W_{i}$, minus the already spent allocation by player $i$ until battle $t$.
 Given the chosen actions in battle $t$, $w^{t}:=(w_{1}^{t},\ldots ,w_{n}^{t})$, the probability of player $i$ winning battle $t$ is defined by a contest success function, which has the following form.

 where $f(.)$ satisfies Skaperdas's (1996) axioms (A1-A6), which characterizes a wide range of contest success functions used in the literature.
-More specfically, it is of the following form: $f(w_{j}^{t})=\beta (w_{j}^{t})^\alpha$ for some $\alpha>0$ and $\beta>0$.
+More specifically, it is of the following form: $f(w_{j}^{t})=\beta (w_{j}^{t})^\alpha$ for some $\alpha>0$ and $\beta>0$.